 Newly available fungal genomic resources are being used for bioinformatic and post-genomic experimental work, in order to investigate the genetic basis of traits of interest such as genes controlling sexual developmental processes.
-In addition the USA Joint Genomes Institute has provide funding to allow the genome sequencing, for the first time, of a lichen forming fungus.
-The genome programme for Xanthoria parietina is being co-ordinated from Nottingham (in collaboration with Prof David Archer and Dr Peter Crittenden).
+In addition the USA Joint Genomes Institute has provide funding to allow the genome sequencing of the lichen-forming fungus Xanthoria parietina being co-ordinated from Nottingham (in collaboration with Professors David Archer and Peter Crittenden).

 Thallus of the lichen Xanthoria parietina